 In recent years there has been some uncertainty about future levels of funding from Welsh Government relating to revenue and capital grants.
 This issue forms an important part of the Council's continually revised financial strategy, and where all known and forecasted factors are given due consideration.
 Continued economic uncertainty following Britain leaving the European Union remains.
 Whilst the effects of the Covid-19 crisis remains a financial challenge for the Council in the short and medium term.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired.
+However, the Council has determined that this uncertainty is not sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and significantly reduce levels of service provision.